 Halifax offers a monthly prize draw to all customers who hold at least £5,000 worth of savings.
 These savings must be held in Halifax or Bank of Scotland savings accounts or ISAs (but not children’s savings accounts).

 Each customer gets one free entry into the monthly draw.

 - 1,500 x £100 prizes

 Halifax doesn’t reveal how many people enter its monthly draw, so it’s not possible to compare the odds of winning with Premium Bonds.

-Nationwide says the odds of winning fluctuate between one in 34 and one in 67, depending on the number of entrants.
+The prize on offer was £100.
+Nationwide said the odds of winning fluctuated between one in 34 and one in 67, depending on the number of entrants.

 The prizes on offer are: